flatsurf/surface-dynamics/doc/news/sage96.rst

 **Fixed:**

-* Adapted to changes in SageMath 9.6.
+* Adapted to changes in SageMath 9.6 and 9.7.